Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from Lithuania to Reykjavik (Keflavik)

 Vilnius is the only city in Lithuania with direct flights to Reykjavik (Keflavik).
-From Vilnius, direct flights are offered by Wizz Air.
+From Vilnius, direct flights are offered by Play.
+This is a seasonal route that starts in April and ends in October.

 Flights from Netherlands to Reykjavik (Keflavik)